How to Quickly Clear or Reduce System Data on Mac

 Replace the [backup path] with whatever your Time Machine’s backup location is to remove the ones you choose.

 iOS backups stored on your Mac can also eat up significant storage.
-To delete these, open Itunes (if you’re on an older Mac) or Finder if you are using macOS Catalina or later.
+To delete these, open Finder (or iTunes if you are still using macOS Catalina or earlier).

 Delete old iPhone backup files on Mac